Yikes. I’m so awkward. Where’d my words go? Me, small talk, not good. Is it time to go home yet?

 I’ve discovered that big groups are usually a sink or swim situation, and my best bet is to dive in.
 Otherwise I’ll be wandering aimlessly on the edge all night.
-My strategy here is to find a like-minded individual or a small group, and exit the fray for some quieter conversation in a corner.
+My strategy here is to find a like-minded individual or small group, and exit the fray for some quieter conversation in a corner.

 2. I think I just met my soulmate.

 You’re so interesting.
 I want to know everything about you.
 I know these questions might be personal, but I’m just gonna go with it.
 Tell me about your inner child.
 What brought you to this exact spot, at this exact moment in time?

 Wow, you’re asking me questions too and actually seem interested in what I have to say!
 That’s so rare, because as an introvert, I don’t click with just anybody.
 Sure, let me tell you about my intrinsic motivators.
 Can we talk about personality theory?
 Oh, this is so wonderful.
 Let’s talk for hours.
 I think I’m falling in love!

-As an introvert, meaningful conversation means EVERYTHING to me.
+As an introvert, meaningful conversation is EVERYTHING to me.
 The kind of conversation where the exchange becomes real, real quick.
 It may sound strange, but for me, the more intense and revealing the topic, the better.
 I know this is not everyone’s style, and it’s not always the time or place to go deep, especially at work or in more formal settings.
 But that’s why, when it suddenly happens, it’s the most amazing thing.

 The key elements here are a sense of openness, comfort, and genuine interest — coming from both sides.
 If you’re an introvert, you know this trifecta of conversation chemistry is so hard to come by.
 When I stumble upon it, I enter an almost euphoric state.
 Words start spilling out of me.
 A lingering awkwardness may persist, because hey, I’m an introvert, but soon I start talking fast and jump from point to point.
 It’s a form of release, appreciated in its rarity, and a bit surreal.